 → Online Poker ←

-For most of Slim’s career, online poker wasn’t available as an option.
+For most of Slim’s life, online poker wasn’t available as an option.
 He did live to see the advent of online poker, but he never played on any of the sites as far as we know.

 → Prop Betting ←